laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ### Notes on query timing

 **Polars vs. PyArrow.** Polars is ~4× faster than PyArrow across all three queries in store mode.
 Both engines run equivalent pandas aggregations after materialisation; the timing difference is attributable to the S3 read step.
 Polars reads the six shards concurrently; PyArrow's dataset API reads them more sequentially.
-In memory mode (data materialised once and held in RAM), the difference between the two engines is negligible.
-These results are single-run measurements; the magnitude of the difference may vary with shard count and network conditions.
+In memory mode the difference is negligible.
+These are single-run measurements; the magnitude may vary with shard count and network conditions.

-**Iceberg and LanceDB post-ingest query times.** The low query times for Iceberg (0.15–0.19s) and LanceDB (0.06–0.33s) reflect reads from their own pre-ingested S3 stores, not from the source Parquet files.
+**Iceberg and LanceDB post-ingest query times.** The low query times for Iceberg (0.15–0.19s) and LanceDB (0.06–0.33s) reflect reads from their own pre-ingested S3 stores.
 Their per-query times exclude the one-time setup cost of 8.7s and 7.6s respectively.
-When amortised across ten queries, the total cost per query for Iceberg is approximately 1.1s and for LanceDB approximately 1.1s — comparable to PyArrow and DuckDB.
+When amortised across ten queries, the total cost per query for each is approximately 1.1s — comparable to PyArrow and DuckDB.

 ---